 The distinguished surname Vier can be traced back to the ancient and beautiful region of Venice.
 Although people were originally known only by a single name, it became necessary for people to adopt a second name to identify themselves as populations grew and travel became more frequent.
 The process of adopting fixed hereditary surnames was not complete until the modern era, but the use of hereditary family names in Italy began in the 10th and 11th centuries.
 Italian hereditary surnames were developed according to fairly general principles and they were characterized by a profusion of derivatives coined from given names.
 The most common type of family name found in the region of Venice is the patronymic surname, which is derived from the father's given name.
 During the Middle Ages, Italians adopted the patronymic system of name-making because it perfectly complemented the prevailing Feudal System.
 In Italy the popularity of patronymic type of surname is also due to the fact that during the Christian era, people often named their children after saints and biblical figures.
 The surname Vier came from the given name Olivero, which is further derived from the Latin words olivarius and olivo, which mean olive.

 Early Origins of the Vier family

 The surname Vier was first found in Bolgna (Latin: Bononia), the largest city and the capital of Emilia-Romagna Region.
 From the Vier lineage in this city came many prominent individuals, such as an Oliviero, documented as Cardinal of S.R.
 Chiesa in 1436.

-Important Dates for the Vier family
+Early History of the Vier family

 This web page shows only a small excerpt of our Vier research.
 More information is included under the topic Early Vier History in all our PDF Extended History products and printed products wherever possible.